seven-foot-two/turtle-time/README.md

 2. `fighter_stats` - The table containing all fighter stats.
 3. `fight_stats` - The table containing all fight stats.
 4. `joined_table` - The table joining [table1] and [table2].
+5. `fighter_agg_stats` - The table aggregating fighter, irrespective of Red or Blue corner.

 The database tables were populated from within the `UFC_Final_Project.ipynb` Python file.
 The team used `to_sql` to overwrite the table with updated scraped data each time time the file is run.
 Then the team used the `psycopg2`, `sqlalchemy`, and `io` libraries to populate the tables in the pgAdmin database with data from the correspoding Pandas DataFrames.